omygTSUX/delete-socialgames-tweets/README.md

 # delete_my_tweets
-delete my tweets from social games
+The program deletes my tweets from social games.
+It need config.py which contents Twitter API keys in src directory.